tomekstrzeszkowski/esp_blinker/pcb/README.md

  - GPIO0 - Connect to GND, just connect 1 with 2 togeter via jumper

 # Flashing
+ - Connect UART to USB converter to J1, don't connect to USB yet
+ - Enter flashing mode, connect 2 PINs together using jumper in J2 socket
- - Enter flashing mode (blue LED should flash once)
+ - Connect converter to USB, The blue LED should flicker once
- - Follow your preffered flashing IDE
+ - Follow your preferred flashing IDE

 ## VS Code and PlatformIO